Fixed Deposit (FD) Vs Public Provident Fund (PPF): Which is Better?

 What is a Fixed Deposit (FD)?

 Fixed deposits are savings instruments offered by banks and Non-Banking Financial Companies (NBFCs).
-As one of the safest investment avenues, the interest rate of FD is fixed by the government of India, thus the market fluctuations do not impact the returns on FDs.
+As one of the safest investment options, the interest rate of FD is fixed by the government of India, thus the market fluctuations do not impact the returns on FDs.
 In a fixed deposit scheme an individual can deposit a lump-sum amount that accrues a fixed interest over a predetermined tenure.

 Benefits Offered by Fixed Deposits